iamtrep/hubitat-dandanache/watchtower-app/README.md

 Using the left dashboard menu, select the desired auto-refresh interval.

 ### Themes Support
 Dashboards can be configured to use a light or dark theme.
-You can change the theme from the left dashboard menu.
+You can change the theme from the dashboard menu.

 ![Light theme](img/theme-light.png)